 (a) Nunavut Environmental Protection Act.
 Consolidation of Spill Contingency Planning and Reporting Regulations R-068-93.

-(b) Sewage and wastewater are considered deleterious substances in this plan; consistent with previous plans, any amount of spill is reportable.
+NOTE 1: Sewage and wastewater are considered deleterious substances in this plan; consistent with previous plans, any amount of spill is reportable.

-Note: L = litre; kg = kilogram; PCB = polychlorinated biphenyls; ppm = parts per million
+NOTE 2: L = litre; kg = kilogram; PCB = polychlorinated biphenyls; ppm = parts per million

-In the event that a particular material spill meets or exceeds the amount specified or conditions outlined in the above table the Environmental Superintendent will immediately report the spill by telephone to the NT-NU 24 Hour Spill Report Line, Yellowknife, Tel: 867-920-8130 (Email: spills@gov.nt.ca; Fax: 867-873-6924) using the NT-NU Spill Report.
+In the event that a particular material spill meets or exceeds the amount specified or conditions outlined in the above table the Environmental Superintendent or delegate will immediately report the spill by telephone to the NT-NU 24 Hour Spill Report Line, Yellowknife, Tel: 867-920-8130 (Email: spills@gov.nt.ca; Fax: 867-873-6924) using the NT-NU Spill Report.